Old Benson lived alone next to a predator

 Benson came home the same time every Wednesday evening after his visit to the Veterans’ club where he played five card stud poker with other vets.
 He had a reputation for always winning.

-Jarhead had seen enough and went into his house.
+Jarhead had seen enough and went back into his house.
 Up in his room, he assembled his tools.
 Ski mask, gloves, duct tape, air rifle, WD 40, screwdriver, short tyre lever and the hunting knife.

-Next Wednesday morning, as dawn was breaking Benson, took the WD 40 and the loaded the air rifle, he then he shot a small squirt of the oil down filling the lead pellet.
+Next Wednesday morning, as dawn was breaking, Jarhead took the WD 40 and the loaded the air rifle, he then he shot a small squirt of the oil down filling the lead pellet.
 The friction of compressed air would cause the oil to explode when fired giving the pellet extra power.
 Enough to penetrate the security light’s glass and knock out the bulb.
 He stood back from his bedroom window so the Phutt of the gun wouldn’t carry far.
 His shot struck home boring a smooth hole.
 No spilt glass to give the game away.
 He smiled with cold satisfaction, the thrill of it always made his heart race.

 Now he crept downstairs fearful of waking his parents who were sleeping off their night’s excesses of alcohol in the next room.